Accent Reduction Online

-After you've done this, you'll be able to finally articulate these vowels and be a step closer towards reducing your accent.
+And after you've done this, you'll be able to finally correctly articulate these vowels and be a step closer to reducing your accent.

 Other Vowels - How to Pronounce Them

-Up to this point, I've neglected to talk about the other vowels that exist in languages because I haven't introduced the other symbols yet, which I will do at the end.
+Up to this point, I've neglected to talk about the other vowels that exist in languages because I hadn't yet introduced the other symbols, which I will do at the end.

-But for now, know that each vowel on the chart can potentially have a symbol around it which indicates that it has an extra characteristic.
+But for now, know that each vowel on the chart can potentially have one or more symbols around it, which indicates that it has an extra characteristic.

 At the end, I'll briefly introduce these other symbols so that you can articulate any vowel that exist.